GitNgk/marketplace/readme.md

 npm install
 ```

-3. Run the development console (use ganache-cli -l 7000000 if you wish to test using Remix).
+3. Run the development console in another terminal (use ganache-cli -l 7000000 if you wish to test using Remix).
 ```
 ganache-cli
 ```

 4. Compile and migrate the smart contracts.
 Note inside the development console we don't preface commands with truffle.
 ```
-//working directory marketplace
-cd marketplace
-truffle compile
+pwd
+../marketplace/client  //should be in client directory after previous step (npm install) cd ../                 //Back to top level marketplace directory pwd
-truffle migrate --reset
+../marketplace         //should be in top level marketplace directory truffle compile truffle migrate --reset
 ```